government-accountability-and-transparency

 Transparency in government serves several crucial functions that enhance the democratic process:

-• Accountability: When government actions are transparent, officials are held accountable for their decisions and actions.
+- Accountability: When government actions are transparent, officials are held accountable for their decisions and the use of public resources.
+Transparency mechanisms, such as published budgets and public hearings, create a direct link between policy choices and citizen oversight.

-• Trust: Transparency builds trust between the government and its citizens, leading to a more engaged and informed electorate.
+- Trust: Openness builds trust between the government and its citizens, leading to a more engaged and informed electorate.
+Studies consistently show that perceived transparency correlates with higher levels of institutional trust.

 Historical Context of Transparency in Government